mbshaw/InkScan/README.md

 * Scan the barcode of the ink batch codes. this will create a new line in the table

 ## Save table as CSV
-The save as CSV button will
+The save as CSV button will Save the current table as a CSV file.
+Depending on the browser settings this should save to the **'Downloads'** folder

 ## Clear Table
 This button will clear the table without saving any data